 So, how do you connect your CX to what your customers want, while still addressing financial pressures?
 A TTEC analysis of more than 1 billion conversations found some of the top customer intents for the technology sector are:

-- Technical support for device malfunctions
+- technical support for device malfunctions

-- Inquiries about new products or features
+- enquiries about new products or features

-- Payment or subscription-related inquiries
+- payment or subscription-related enquiries

-- Questions about self-service options
+- questions about self-service options